timothysandhu/timothysandhu.github.io/_pages/about.md

 You can read more about me here, and what I have done here.

-I'm trying to get into blogging on random topics, but I wrote a fairly extensive blog about PhD applications here.
+I'm trying to get into blogging/making notes on random topics, but I wrote a fairly extensive blog about PhD applications here.

 Feel free to click the email button below if you want to get in touch, or follow me on BlueSky.